Corridor Q: Kentucky

-Corridor Q in Kentucky exists between Corridor B/US 23/US 119 at Yeager to the VA 80 near Breaks, Virginia.
-The corridor is expected to continue southeastward to the Coalfields Expressway approximately five-miles from the Kentucky state line.
+Corridor Q in Kentucky exists between Corridor B/US 23/US 119 at Yeager to VA 80 near Breaks, Virginia.
+The corridor is expected to continue southeastward to the Coalfields Expressway approximately 5 mi from the Kentucky state line.
 The new four-lane relocation of US 460 (currently signed as KY 3174) will include interchanges at US 23, Greasy Creek Road, KY 195 and at KY 80.
 An eight-mile segment of the new US 460 realignment opened from US 23 to Wolfpit Branch Road on December 18, 2014.